sb43/debrowser/README.md

 # Browsing your Data

-Once you have the DEBrowser running, a page will load asking to choose a CSV file or to load the demo data.
+Once you have the DEBrowser running, a page will load asking to choose a TSV file or to load the demo data.
 In order to run DESeq2, we are going to need gene quantifications for those genes contained in a tab-seperated values (TSV) format.
-The file values must contain the gene, transcript, and the samples count values you wish to enter into DEBrowser.
+The file values must contain the gene, transcript(s), and the samples raw count values you wish to enter into DEBrowser.

+It's important to note that if your rows contain duplicate gene names, DEBrowser will reject your TSV file.
+Please try to keep unique gene names.

 ```
 IE: